SenuraHansaja/Yeshiva/README.md

+# Persuasive Thinking App
+as of now the target is lawyers

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.